-Johannesburg, also called Jozi or Joburg, is one of the biggest, most developed and buzzing cities on the African continent.
+Johannesburg, also called Jozi or Joburg, is one of the biggest, most developed, and buzzing cities on the African continent.
 This article will take you through some of the most interesting facts about this first-class African city.
+Below is also a link to watch the 16 interesting facts about Johannesburg.

 The Hillbrow Tower is the tallest building in Africa with a height of about 269 meters above the city.
 Next to that is the Leonardo which is 234 meters high above the city.
 Before the year 1981, a revolving restaurant used to be at the top of the Hillbrow tower but was closed down thereafter.